SURAJRAJPUT2006/b2b-saas-revenue-analytics/README.md

 ### 2. Customer Success Risk Queue

-A current usage-decay screen flags active accounts that meet this rule:
+Latest-observed-period usage-decay screen — December 2024 flags active accounts that meet this rule:

 - At least five active days in the previous calendar month
 - A 50% or greater drop in active days in the latest month